carl-andersson/impest/README.md

 # Impulse response estimation

-The implementation is made in tenorflow for pyhton.
-Data for training can be generated using the matlabscript generate_data.m.
+The implementation is made in Tensorflow for python and has been tested on Tensorflow 1.12 and python3.6.
+Other required packages are sklearn and numpy.
+No data is included to keep the repo small but can be generated using generated_data.m

-Update the path in dataprocess.py to point to you data and run the model by running python main.py
+##First setup
+1. Install tensorflow and dependecies
+2. Run the following to generate data in matlab
+    1. `generate_data("data_train.mat",10000)`
+    2. `generate_data("data_test.mat",1000)`
+3. Start training `pyhton main.py`